 Conclusion

 With the rise of AI, social media, and mobile devices, you may be tempted to believe that SEO is slowly but surely dying.
-But, as we’ve made it clear throughout this article, search engine optimization is constantly shifting its form to keep pace with the changes.
+But, as we’ve made it clear throughout this article, search engine optimisation is constantly shifting its form to keep pace with the changes.

 If you’ve neglected SEO so far thinking that it’s a dying practice, now is high time to take action.
 At Australian Internet Advertising, we have an expert and dedicated team of search marketers that can help you dominate the search engines.